josuebarrera/GenEra/ncbi_lineages_raw_file/README.md

 ```console
 lrzip -d ncbi_lineages_2022-07-28.csv.lrz
 ```
-The file was compressed using `lrzip`, so you will likely need to install it to uncompress the file.
+The file was compressed using `lrzip` due to file size restrictions in GitHub, so you will need to install `lrzip` to uncompress the file.

-Please let me know if you need me to update this file for your analyses (e.g., your organism's taxonomy was recently added or updated).
+Please let me know if you want us to update this file for your analyses (e.g., your organism's taxonomy was recently added or updated).